georgebv/aiosalesforce/docs/documentation/authentication.md

 )
 ```

-??? question "Where do I find my security token?"
+??? question "Where to find security token?"

     Security token can be obtained from the Salesforce UI by navigating to
     `Settings` > `Personal Information` > `Reset My Security Token`, clicking the